mrtamm/sqlstore/MANUAL.md

 The SQL Scripts File
 --------------------

+By default, the corresponding scripts are loaded from class-path resources:
+`/sql/[SimpleClassName].sqls` (using the simple name of the provided class).
-A scripts file used by a Java class must be in the same package, with the same name, and with extension ".sqls".
-This makes it easier to understand where the scripts belong to in the sense of Java code.
-The file is expected to contain zero or more type aliases and script declarations (in the given order).
+This makes it easier to understand which Java class is using the scripts.

+The file is expected to contain zero or more type aliases followed by script declarations.

+The filepath resolution can be customized through JVM system properties:

+* `sqlstore.path.prefix` (default value: `/sql/`)
+* `sqlstore.path.suffix` (default value: `.sqls`)

+The `ScriptReader` class just adds the simple name of the provided class in between.
+The prefix and suffix must be customized before loading the scripts (afterwards, changes to paths or files do not trigger reloading)!

+Usually, the default values should be sufficient.
+However, the properties can be useful when application supports multiple databases and the scripts containing the same class name are differentiated by database-specific parent directory or custom filename suffix (e.g. `_postgres.sqls`).

+> NOTE: By changing the prefix, it is also possible to load the files from
+> external path (`file:///app/sql/`) or from the same package as the specified
+> class (using empty prefix value).

 Java Type Aliases